clearmatics/simple-safe/README.md

 - 📝 Build a SafeTx
 - 🔏 Sign a SafeTx
 - ⚙️ Execute a SafeTx
-- 🪪 Authenticate with Ethereum Keyfile
+- 🪪 Authenticate with Ethereum keyfile

 Pre-requisites:

 - JSON-RPC node on an EVM-compatible chain.
+- The chain implements EIP-1559 (London hard-fork).
 - Safe contracts have been deployed on chain.
 See the instructions in the [safe-global/safe-smart-account](https://github.com/safe-global/safe-smart-account) repo.
 To deploy to canonical addresses, it is recommended to make use of the